 Vitalis physiotherapists perform shockwave therapy in Brisbane to help you improve chronic musculoskeletal conditions and speed up recovery.

-If you’ve been struggling with a long-term musculoskeletal problem, Vitalis Physiotherapy might suggest shockwave therapy.
+If you’ve been struggling with a long-term musculoskeletal problem, and are looking for a physiotherapist around me, Vitalis Physiotherapy might suggest shockwave therapy.
 We’ve seen excellent results with this convenient, non-invasive technique that has practically no side effects.

 Shockwave therapy (also known as extracorporeal shockwave therapy or radial shockwave therapy) is a non-invasive treatment method that promotes natural tissue healing for a range of sub-acute to chronic musculoskeletal disorders that are difficult to heal.